Largest oil refinery on East Coast will close after fire

-PHILADELPHIA (AP) - The owner of the largest oil refinery on the East Coast is telling officials that it will close the facility after a fire last week set off explosions and damaged the complex.
+The owner of the largest oil refinery complex on the East Coast is telling officials that it will close the facility after a fire last week set off explosions and damaged equipment there.

-Philadelphia Mayor Jim Kenney said in a statement Wednesday that Philadelphia Energy Solutions had informed him of its decision.

-Kenney says the more than 1,000 workers there will be impacted.
-A company spokeswoman isn’t responding to a request for comment.
+Philadelphia Mayor Jim Kenney said in a statement Wednesday that Philadelphia Energy Solutions had informed him of its decision to shut down the facility in the next month.
+The more than 1,000 workers there will be impacted, the mayor said.

+The amount of gasoline that will be lost from the refinery is sizable, but it can easily be made up by imports from Europe or elsewhere, said Jonathan Aronson, research analyst at Cornerstone Macro.

+“We’re not expecting any major shocks to retail gasoline (prices),” Aronson said.
+Consumers are more likely to feel gasoline prices increase due to the price of crude oil, which has been rallying in recent days, he said.

+Old oil refineries on the East Coast are not always the most sophisticated or cost-competitive, so the case for their economic survival has been pretty bleak for a long time, Book said.
+“Refining in general is a tough business.
+But it’s a lot tougher at one of these old, lower-complexity facilities,” he added.

+A Philadelphia Energy Solutions spokeswoman had not responded to a request for comment Wednesday morning.
+The company also has recently struggled financially.

-PES says the 150-year-old oil refining complex processes 335,000 barrels of crude oil daily.
+The 150-year-old oil refining complex processes 335,000 barrels of crude oil daily, according to PES.
 The refinery turns the crude into gasoline, jet fuel, propane, home heating oil and other products.

 It started as a bulk petroleum storage facility in 1866, and began refinery operations in 1870.

-The company emerged from bankruptcy last year after restructuring its debt.
+The company emerged from federal bankruptcy court last year after restructuring its debt, leaving its majority ownership in the hands of investment banking firms Credit Suisse Asset Management and Bardin Hill.

+Friday’s fire at the complex broke out early in the morning, and video showed an enormous orange blast bursting into the sky.

+It set off three explosions, felt miles away, as the fire plowed through a tangle of pipes carrying fuel across the complex, the company has said.
+It happened at the Girard Point refinery, one of two at the PES complex in south Philadelphia.

 Copyright © 2019 The Washington Times, LLC.